hiyaleejohnson/jekyll-now/_posts/2022-1-11-ctf-exhibit-solution.md

 **We have flag!**

 ### Conclusion
-This CTF was a lot less CTF-like and focused on security misconfigurations and deviations from best practice:
+This CTF was a lot less CTF-like than previous ones and focused on security misconfigurations and deviations from best practice:
 * Framework Misconfiguration.
 * Information Disclosure (via comments, meaningfuly named parameters, meaningful API paths and meaningful error information).
 * Multiple versions of APIs remain place.
 * Server misconfiguration does not limit HTTP methods.
-* Server misconfiguration uses passwords for SFTP instead of Key.
+* Server misconfiguration uses passwords for SFTP instead of key.
-* Server misconfiguration of SFTP exposes all users files (key was in Tracy Marrow's notes).
+* Server misconfiguration of SFTP exposes all users files (flag was found in Tracy Marrow's notes despite using Farookh Bulsara's creds to login).

 #### Aside
 Disappointingly very few of the CTF players contacted me to be pleased with themselves for spotting that the named users are all the real names of celebrities </shakes head sadly>.

-*And yes, I know I spelt Farrokh wrong!
+*And yes, I know I spelled Farrokh wrong!
 C'est la vie.*

 ### Thank You
 Thank you for the music "Cumbia de los Barrios" [El Hijo de la Cumbia](https://freemusicarchive.org/music/El_Hijo_de_la_Cumbia/Freestyle_de_Ritmos/6_Cumbia_De_Los_Barrios).